Dynamics of stochastic oscillator chains with harmonic and FPUT potentials: Abstract

 \section{Abstract}

 Inspired by recent studies on deterministic oscillator models, we introduce a stochastic one-dimensional model for a chain of interacting particles.
-The model consists of $N$ oscillators performing continuous-time random walks on the integer lattice $\mathbb{Z}$ with exponentially distributed waiting times.
-The oscillators are bound by confining forces to two particles that do not move, placed at positions $x_0$ and $x_{N+1}$, respectively, and they feel the presence of baths with given inverse temperatures: $\beta_L$ to the left, $\beta_B$ in the middle, and $\beta_R$ to the right.
+The model consists of $N$ particles performing continuous-time random walks on the integer lattice $\mathbb{Z}$ with exponentially distributed waiting times.
+The particles are bound by confining forces to two particles that do not move, placed at positions $x_0$ and $x_{N+1}$, respectively, and they feel the presence of baths with given inverse temperatures: $\beta_L$ to the left, $\beta_B$ in the middle, and $\beta_R$ to the right.
 Each particle has an index and interacts with its nearest neighbors in index space through either a quadratic potential or a Fermi-Pasta-Ulam-Tsingou type coupling.
 This local interaction in index space can give rise to effective long-range interactions on the spatial lattice, depending on the instantaneous configuration.
 Particle hopping rates are governed either by the Metropolis rule or by a modified version that breaks detailed balance at the interfaces between regions with different baths.
+In both cases, the dynamics drive the system toward the minimization of an appropriate energy functional, even under non-uniform temperature profiles.